Rosemary Health Benefits

 On the surface of the skin and into the deeper layers of skin and muscle tissues, the essential oil of rosemary has an analgesic (pain-relieving) effect.

 It is indicated for arthritis and rheumatic aches and pains.
 As an anti-inflammatory, the essential oil of rosemary can help alleviate swollen, aching joints, sore muscles, sprains, and strains.
 It reduces fluid build-up via its rubefacient ability to increase blood flow to an area, relieving inflammation and congestion.
 Increased blood flow to an area brings relaxing warmth to it, while at the same time, has an antipyretic (excess heat removing, fever-reducing) effect.
 This is accomplished as a result of the circulating blood removing toxins and/or fluid build-up at the site of congestion.
 For headaches, Miss Patty’s Herbal Pain Remedy can be rubbed into the temples.
 Cold feet or tired, weak legs can benefit from a stimulating rub of rosemary essential oil contained in this healing salve.

 Essential oil of rosemary measures a 4.3 on the Antiseptic Values chart.
 In comparison, phenol, a synthetic antiseptic that has served as the measurement reference, is a 5.6; the lower the number, the stronger the anti-microbial effect.
 So rosemary essential oil is considered to be an effective anti-bacterial.
 It is also an astringent, meaning that it has a contracting effect on tissues, thereby reducing surface secretions and discharges.

 For a real treat, when I get a full body massage I bring my Miss Patty’s Herbal Pain Remedy with me and ask the massage therapist to use it as the massage oil.
-I get all of the rosemary health benefits mentioned above and feel all warm and relaxed and clear-headed and pain free!
+I get all of the rosemary health benefits mentioned above and feel warm and relaxed, clear-headed and pain-free!